am1t/sn-digital-garden/notes/dev/digital garden setup.md

 As part of the whole [[digital garden]] exploration, one big point was how do I publish the thoughts and make them available on the web?
 For example, as referenced in [[my first note]].
 Here are some references that I found online.

+I have setup this digital garden with Gatsby, using the theme by Mathieu Dutour.
+It is heavily inspired by [Andy's working notes](https://notes.andymatuschak.org/About_these_notes).
+Andy's notes is what I intend to explore the most.
+The source for this is available [at GitHub](https://github.com/am1t/sn-digital-garden).

 A beauty is this was written first in Notion and exported to Obsidian.
 I like that.

 ---